 We aim to develop within the pupils a positive commitment and passion for Judaism and British Values.
 Our Jewish ethos and values permeate all aspects of school life and learning within it.
 Every child, whether or not they are of the Jewish faith, will, we believe, benefit by learning the ethics and moralities associated with Judaism.
 We want our pupils to leave our school understanding how they can make a positive contribution to their community and the wider world.

 Rabbi Yitzhak Shochet is the School’s Honorary Principal.
-He is now in his 23rd year as Rabbi of the Mill Hill United Synagogue.
+He is the Rabbi of the Mill Hill United Synagogue.
 A respected writer and broadcaster, Rabbi Schochet can often be seen on TV or writing in Jewish and National Newspapers.
 He is a regular visitor to the school providing supporting and encouragement to staff and pupils alike.